nobuyoshi-macrometa/testing-isolated-vm/README.md

 - Automatically terminate an isolate if execution takes more than 50ms.
 - Measure maximum memory consumed by Node.js in the entire operation.

+### Scenario 4
+- Step A. Create 100 isolates.
+- Step B. Compile scripts in each isolate.
+- Step C. Run the scripts in each isolate.

+The idea is to go from Step A to Step B only if the preceding step is completed, i.e. Step A.
+Similarly Step B must be completed in order to run Step C.
 ## How to install and use `pm2` monitor

 - Signup for https://app.pm2.io